Skip to main content

 Competitions are not required.
 What they do well is stretch your argument, evidence use, and time management under a defined brief.

-1. International Economics Olympiad tests economics, finance, business-case analysis, and applied problem-solving; prepare by working through the IEO syllabus and national selection-style problems.
+1. International Economics Olympiad Tests economics, finance, business-case analysis, and applied problem-solving; prepare by working through the IEO syllabus and national selection-style problems.

-2. Royal Economic Society Young Economist of the Year tests original economic analysis of contemporary problems; prepare by choosing a focused question and using data carefully.
+2. Royal Economic Society Young Economist of the Year Tests original economic analysis of contemporary problems; prepare by choosing a focused question and using data carefully.

-3. John Locke Institute Global Essay Prize tests argumentation in categories including Economics and History; prepare by starting from a precise claim and engaging objections.
+3. John Locke Institute Global Essay Prize Tests argumentation in categories including Economics and History; prepare by starting from a precise claim and engaging objections.

-4. Trinity College Cambridge Robert Robson History Prize tests independent historical reading, argument, and historiographical awareness; prepare by choosing a debated question and referencing consistently.
+4. Trinity College Cambridge Robert Robson History Prize Tests independent historical reading, argument, and historiographical awareness; prepare by choosing a debated question and referencing consistently.

-5. St Hugh’s College Oxford Julia Wood History Essay Competition tests original historical research and extended essay-writing on a self-chosen topic; prepare by choosing a narrow, evidence-rich historical question and writing with a clear thesis.
+5. St Hugh’s College Oxford Julia Wood History Essay Competition Tests original historical research and extended essay-writing on a self-chosen topic; prepare by choosing a narrow, evidence-rich historical question and writing with a clear thesis.

 None are required; one or two done well beats five half-attempted.